kristiehowboutdat/c9.snippets/README.md

 - To make changes, edit the `.snippets` file(s) and save
 - To publish changes, run `c9 build` in the root directory (where the `package.json` is).
 This will create or update the `c9build` directory.
 - To include your plugin/snippet, host your git repo somewhere, and then include the path to your `.js` file (ex. `https://path.to.your.repo.com/c9build/package.YOUR_PLUGIN_NAME.js`) inside the `c9build` directory in your `init.js` script
+- Make sure to refresh your AWS Cloud9 window after you make changes to your hosted snippets